 Elisabeth Vigée Le Brun.
-Self-Portrait (1791).
+Self-Portrait, 1791.
+Oil on canvas.
 National Trust, Ickworth House, UK.
 Photo: Wikimedia Commons

 By Nina Heyn – Your Culture Scout

 When we think of the French upper classes just before the French Revolution, what comes to mind are those impossible panniered gowns, powdered wigs, rouged cheeks, and ostrich feathers.
 Which is indeed what the aristocrats of the time were wearing, but the winds of change were already blowing, at least in fashion and social ideas.
 Thanks to Jean-Jacques Rousseau and other social thinkers, the need for less artifice in life started to penetrate the upper echelons of French society.
 Rousseau advocated being closer to nature and rearing one’s young in a different way than the cold turkey approach of keeping children in faraway nurseries and convents, and having newborns fed by country nursemaids.

 Into this changing world of the second part of the 18th century came Elisabeth Vigée Le Brun (1755-1842), the talented daughter of a minor Parisian pastel artist who cherished his daughter’s gift and encouraged her painterly education.
 Though she had a precocious talent and ultimately lived as a friend to royalty all over Europe, she was repeatedly bowled over by circumstances beyond her control.
 Her mastery of her craft came in handy all too soon when her father died when she was only 12, leaving Elisabeth to earn money for her mother’s and younger brother’s upkeep.
 This was the first of many curveballs thrown by life’s circumstances, followed soon by another when her mother’s remarriage introduced a cruel stepfather who took all the money that the teenage painter earned.